dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/api-reference/core/basic-structures/edge.md

 # CEdge

-CEdge is a structure composed of two Corner points in an image.
+The class `CEdge` is a structure composed of two Corner points in an image.
 A Corner represents a point at which the image's brightness or color sharply changes.
 Therefore, a CEdge is a line segment connecting two such points that have been identified as Corners.

 ## Definition